0x1B05/english/kaoyan/content/writing.typ

 You are a native English writer.
 Next, you need to write an application essay for the Chinese Postgraduate Entrance Examination (English Test One) from an exam perspective.
 Please ensure the essay is around 150 words and follows a formal writing style.
 Use advanced but natural sentence structures and vocabulary.
 Additionally, provide the corresponding Chinese translation for easy back-translation.
 I want to learn how to structure the essay, use appropriate vocabulary, and develop clear and coherent arguments.

 Below is the first writing you need to write.

-Two months ago you got a job as an editor for the magazine Designs & Fashions.
-But now you find that the work is not what you expected.
-You decide to quit.
-Write a letter to your boss, Mr. Wang, telling him your decision, stating your reason (s), and making an apology.

-- Write your letter with no less than 150 words.
-- Do not sign your own name at the end of the letter; use “Li Ming” instead.
-You do not need to write the address.

 === essay